lindenb/jvarkit/docs/VcfStrechToSvg.md

 ```
 Usage: vcfstrech2svg [options] Files
   Options:
+    --af
+      How to extract the AlleleFrequencies from a variant.
+Multiple separated
+      with comma or semicolon. e.g:
+      "AC/AN;exome_CEU_*;genome_NFE_AF;another_AC/another/AN".
+Input is a set
+      of AC/AN field pairs or/and AF field separated by semicolon.
+The special
+      value 'FORMAT/GT' will re-compute the Frequencies from the
+      genotypes.'x/y' means AC/AN fields. '*' will be replaced with AC and AN,
+      hence, 'exome_CEU_*' will be interpreted as exome_CEU_AC/exome_CEU_AN.
+      Other field will be interpreted as an AF field.
+      Default: FORMAT/GT
     --bam-list, --bam, --bams
       Add BAM/CRAM for plotting the depth.
 A file with the suffix '.list' is a
       list of path to the bams/crams.